kevany23/habitica-selenium/README.md

 - Use the violet background for the account profile.

 - Create your own party for the test account.
+Do not have give the party a quest.

 - Have at least one habit with the negative enabled

 - Send at least one message to your own test account.
 This allows the messaging tests to be run.

 - Guilds: Create 2 bronze tier guilds but no gold tier.
 Create a guild with 'local' in its name.

+### Common Issues and Solutions
+- Flakiness: increase the wait between loads and selenium events
+- Make sure account and local server set up properly
+- Delete newly created messages and items to reduce loading times